Get insider access

 The best gaming laptop we've tested is the Razer Blade 18 (2024).
 This is the one to get if money is no object.
 It has an all-aluminum chassis that feels incredibly sturdy and just as premium as an Apple MacBook Pro.
 There's only one CPU option, the top-end Intel Core i9-14900HX, which you can pair with an NVIDIA GeForce RTX 4070, 4080, or 4090 Laptop GPU.
 Needless to say, there's plenty of processing power to deliver a smooth gaming experience in the most demanding titles.
 There are two display options: a 300Hz QHD+ Mini LED and a 200Hz 4k+ IPS panel, so you can choose whether you want better responsiveness or a sharper image.
 Both displays have a fast response time and G-SYNC support, and they get bright enough to combat glare in well-lit settings.

 The keyboard feels spacious and tactile, and of course, there's per-key RGB backlighting.
 You get tons of ports for peripherals and external displays, including three USB-As, two USB-Cs (one with Thunderbolt 4/5 support, depending on the configuration), an HDMI 2.1, and a 2.5Gbps Ethernet port.
 If you aren't close enough to your router for a wired connection, don't worry; there's Wi-Fi 7 onboard.
 The only downside of this device is that the fans get incredibly loud, reaching 57.0 dBA at their full speed.
-Battery life is pretty bad, lasting only an hour or so when gaming, though that isn't uncommon for gaming laptops.
+Its battery life is pretty bad, lasting only an hour or so when gaming, though that isn't uncommon for gaming laptops.

 See our review